-There is no doubt the placenta plays an amazing role in nourishing and sustaining baby throughout pregnancy.
+There is no doubt the placenta plays an amazing role in nourishing and sustaining your baby throughout pregnancy.
 But once bub is born, not everyone believes this incredible organ’s work is done.

 1. Placenta meals (or capsules)

 Many other mammals routinely eat their placentas after birth so why shouldn’t us humans, right?
-While there is little scientific evidence of the exact health benefits of placentophagy, many mums around the world choose to do it believing it will help fight postpartum depression and boost their breast milk supply.
-If you are keen to give it a go but not quite sold on making a placenta pizza, you can always have your placenta encapsulated into easy to swallow pills.
+While there is little scientific evidence of the exact health benefits of placentophagy, many mums around the world choose to do it, believing it will help fight postpartum depression and boost their breast milk supply.
+If you are keen to give it a go but not quite sold on making a placenta pizza, you can always have your placenta encapsulated into easy-to-swallow pills.

 2. Placenta drinks

 Another way to get that ripe life-supporting organ down the hatch, while masking its raw texture and flavour, is by making a placenta smoothie.
 It seems you can take any of your favourite smoothie recipes, add a few slices of your placenta and blend it up – voila!
 But in our opinion, you’d have to have a mighty strong stomach to follow through with this one, medical experts actually caution against eating raw placenta because of the risks of bacterial or viral infection.

 A long-held Maori tradition held by our New Zealand neighbours includes burying the placenta after birth to symbolise the baby’s connection to the earth and, in particular, a special location significant to their cultural heritage.